Understanding your subscription reports

 You can cohort your subscribers by when they began their subscriptions to understand changes in churn rates among different groups.
 For example, you may be curious if churn changes across subscribers who sign up before, during, or after a marketing campaign you run.

-By including the additional information of Subscription Start Date from the Subscription Event Report in the above calculation, you can identify the groups that align with those marketing initiatives.
+By including the additional information of Subscription Start Date from the Subscription Events Report in the above calculation, you can identify the groups that align with those marketing initiatives.
 These groups can then be tracked over time as the Subscription Start Date will persist in our event reporting as long as subscribers retain an active subscription.

 Identifying your “gray area” subscriber numbers

 There are subscribers who have access to the service during their grace period, but do not have a payment method on file that can result in a successful sales transaction.
 If we cannot close the sale before the grace period ends, these subscribers go into “billing retry” state where Apple continues to make charge attempts on their payment method on file in order to reinstate their subscription.
 During this time, subscribers do not have access to the service.

-Whether these “gray area” subscribers should be included in the churn rate calculation is a decision left to you.
+Whether subscribers should be included in the churn rate calculation when they are in the “gray area” or at the time that they cancel from/expire out of the gray area is a decision left to you.
 Learn how subscription grace periods and billing retry work.